Chandra (film)

 Chandra is a 2013 Indian romantic drama film, simultaneously made in Kannada and Tamil languages.
 Directed by Roopa Iyer, it stars Shriya Saran and Prem.
 The film deals with the life of a last generation princess and her love story.
-The film was released on 27 June 2013 to positive reviews and emerged as a high success at the Kannada Box office.
+The film was released on 27 June 2013 to positive reviews and emerged as a success at the Kannada box office.
 The Tamil version of the film was released on 14 February 2014.